Mount Lebanon Mutasarrifate: Results of the migration

 Migration had several positive and negative consequences on Mount Lebanon.
-Most of the immigrants achieved what they wanted from their immigration, the poor were enriched, the oppressed were liberated, and the adventurers found what nurtures their ambition and brings them closer to their goals.
+Many of the immigrants achieved what they wanted from their immigration, with many of them striking it rich while living abroad.
 As a result, money flowed to residents from their expatriate children and relatives.
-Many families lived on what came to them from foreign countries.
-Thus, the lives of some groups improved, and they were able to establish industrial, commercial and agricultural projects with the money their children earned, serving the country and activating its economic life.
+Many families lived on remittances from foreign countries.
+Thus, the lives of some groups improved, and they were able to establish industrial, commercial and agricultural projects with the money their children earned, benefitting Lebanon's economy.
 Naturally, the abundant money would not have reached Lebanon if these immigrants had not achieved for themselves a great wealth and a prestigious position in the countries to which they immigrated, as many Lebanese people have attained a high position in the social and economic fields and have occupied great positions in the administration, the judiciary, the army and politics.

 The expatriate figures of literature had a great impact on the renaissance and development of Arabic literature.
 They developed a literary school of a special character of a mixture of inspiration from the East and the thought of the West.
 A large number of writers emerged in this field at the end of the period of the Mutasarrifate, including, for example: Gibran Khalil Gibran, Amin Rihani, Mikhail Naimy and Elia Abu Madi in the United States, and Khalil Mutran and Anton Gemayel in Egypt.
 However, this migratory literary school reached the peak of its glory after the Mutasarrifate era.
 Although emigration allowed a group of Mount Lebanon residents to occupy the highest positions and gain a great deal of success and wealth, the region was losing ambitious citizens as result and a youth capable of building and advancing their own homeland, rather than outside of it.
 Today, the number of Lebanese immigrants, whether recent immigrants or those of Lebanese descent, exceeds the number of Lebanese themselves.